-In accordance with bye-law 86(2) of the Bye-laws of the Company, Ms Hui Hon Hing, Susanna shall retire at the forthcoming annual general meeting and, being eligible, offer herself for re-election.
+In accordance with bye-law 86(2) of the Bye-laws of the Company, Mr Benjamin Lam Yu Yee shall retire at the forthcoming annual general meeting and, being eligible, offer himself for re-election.

-In accordance with bye-law 87 of the Bye-laws of the Company, Mr Li Tzar Kai, Richard, Mr Lee Chi Hong, Robert and Mr James Chan shall retire by rotation at the forthcoming annual general meeting and, being eligible, offer themselves for re-election.
+In accordance with bye-law 87 of the Bye-laws of the Company and the appointment for a term of two years for each of non-executive directors, Dr Allan Zeman, Prof Wong Yue Chim, Richard, Ms Chiang Yun and Dr Vince Feng, who were re-elected as directors at the annual general meeting in 2018, shall retire at the forthcoming annual general meeting and, being eligible, offer themselves for re-election.